pmndrs/suspend-react/readme.md

 2. The component needs to be wrapped into `<Suspense fallback={...}>` which allows you to set a fallback.
 3. If `suspend` runs again with the same dependencies it will return the cached result.

+#### API

+`suspend((...dependencies) => Promise<any>, dependencies)`

+The dependencies act as cache-keys.
+The resolved result is cached according to those keys, the same keys return a previously cached entry immediately.
+The function has to return a thenable (async function or a promise).
+It will receive the cache keys/dependencies as arguments.
+You can define it externally. `suspend` will eventually return the resolved value, which is guaranteed, you do not have to check for its presence.
+Errors will bubble up to the nearest error-boundary.

 #### Preloading

 ```jsx